 Is he for real right now?
-I don't like his approach.
-He doesn’t stop yapping like if he keeps asking and talking I will start to share with him.
-I can’t believe my sister wants me to talk to him about it.
-I don’t want to talk about what happened six months ago, it's my business and only mine.
+I’m not too fond of his approach.
+He doesn’t stop yapping.
+Does he think that if he keeps asking and talking, I will start to share with him?
+I can’t believe my sister wants me to speak to him about it.
+I don’t want to talk about what happened six months ago.
+It’s my business and only mine.

-Great, now just the mere thought of it.
-My mind goes to the land of memory of that day.
-Like I needed that!
+Great, now, just the mere thought of it.
+My mind goes to the land of memory on that day.

 Six months ago:

-“Mr. and Ms. Parker, thank you for coming on brief notice.”
+“Mr. and Mm.
+Parker, thank you for coming on brief notice.”
 Mrs. Miles, the principal of my school, tells both of my parents.

 “What did she do this time?”
 My mother asks.
 I can hear the disappointment in her voice.

-Great, another evening I'll hear my parents lecture me.
-I fold my arms in front of me and sit further back in the chair I’m sitting on while I think about this.
+Great, another evening, I'll hear my parents lecture me.
+I fold my arms in front of me and sit back in the chair I’m sitting on while I think about this.

 “She has been caught harassing Miss Hallway again.
 I’m sorry, but I’m afraid that since it’s not the first time she’s done this, I must suspend her for a week.

-As my mother continues to speak with Mrs. Miles, my father on his end don't say a word.
+As my mother continues to speak with Mrs. Miles, my father, on his end, doesn't say a word.
 He doesn’t even have a single emotion written on his face.
 Which means it’s not a good sign.
-Awesome!

-I know what I did, it’s not cool, but in my defence, I have to do what I have to do to survive in this hellhole.
+I know what I did, it’s not cool, but in my defence, I have to do what I must to survive in this hellhole.

-After we all leave Mrs. Miles 'office, we get into my parents’ van.
+After we leave Mrs. Miles’s office, we get inside my parents’ van.
 I can feel the tension hanging in the atmosphere around us.

 “You guys don’t know how it works around here.
-You don’t understand what's like to be in there.”
+You don’t understand what it’s like to be in there.”
 I decide to break the ice around here.

 Shit!
 The way my dad is looking at me right now, I really should keep my mouth shut.

-“And you think what you did justify your behaviour towards other people.”
-It wasn’t a question, but a statement.
+“And you think what you did justifies your behaviour towards other people.”
+It wasn’t a question but a statement.

 “Ugh.
 Whatever you guys know shit!”